-How to create a professional business plan for your freelance business.
+How to create a freelance writing business plan.

-Creating a professional business plan of action is critical to the success of your business.
-Plans are like a road map of sorts.
 Unfortunately, most people starting their businesses never develop a plan, and thus, they have nothing to guide them through the process.
+That’s often because starting a freelance writing career can be difficult in the beginning.

 I have to admit I was one of those people when I first started my freelancing business.